MengyiG/MyBookstore/README.md

 The source code for this project can not be made public owning to [VT academic Honor Code](https://honorsystem.vt.edu/).
 However, please feel free to reach out if you have any questions. :wink:

+A simple walk-through of this bookstore's functionalities is available at [YouTube](https://www.youtube.com/watch?v=mLELJDSgC5Q).

 ### Shu E-commerce Bookstore

 ![Shu Bookstore Pic](/bookstore%20-%20category%20page.jpg)